deniskrut/Advanced-Lane-Finding/README.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 Before trying the current approach, I've tried more complete searches that would not rely that we get a correct peak for the lanes in the bottom quarter of an image.
 For that initially I took all possible candidates for each 1/8th of an image, and iterated through all of them, with higher peaks first.
 That obviously took tremendous amount of time, and also did not work very well, because lanes might be matched with some artifacts on the image that would give lanes better score.